GSA/fpki-guides/pages/fpki_cas.md

 A **Certificate Authority (CA)** is an entity (i.e., system) that issues digital certificates.
 These digital certificates are based on **cryptography** and follow the X.509 standards defined for information security.

-The Federal PKI has three CAs, which are operated by the FPKI Management Authority (FPKIMA).
-These three certificate authorities serve as the root and anchors for the other _intermediate_ and _issuing_ certificate authorities operated by US Federal agencies, State, Local, Tribal, Territorial, international and commercial partners.
+The FPKI <!-- acronym defined in Introduction --> has three CAs, which are operated by the FPKI Management Authority (FPKIMA).
+These three CAs serve as the **Root** and **Anchors** <!-- Is Anchor the same as Trust Anchor? --> for the other **Intermediate** and **Issuing CAs** operated by Federal Government agencies and State, Local, Tribal, Territorial, international, and commercial partners.
 These three main CAs are referred to as FPKI Trust Infrastructure CAs.
 ![FPKI Trust Infrastructure]({{site.baseurl}}/img/fpki_trust_cas.png){:style="width:35%;float:right;"}

 * [Federal Common Policy Certification Authority (COMMON)](#federal-common-policy-certification-authority-common)